Home | About Us | Advantages | Blogs | Contact Us

 A: Baby diaper and sanitary napkin.

 In the world of diaper manufacturing, ADL stands for Acquisition Distribution Layer.
 It's a nonwoven fabric material placed between the top sheet (the one touching the skin) and the absorbent core.
 The ADL's main job is to help liquid move quickly and efficiently from the top layer into the part of the pad that soaks up moisture.
 This helps keep the user's skin dry.
-ADL (acquisitive distribution layer) is one raw maetrial for baby diaper & sanitary pads.
+ADL (acquisitive distribution layer) is one raw material for baby diaper & sanitary pads.

 • Acquisition: